Work with XML and JSON

 The services in our demo

-We’ll stitch these together, and expose a REST API that returns the data from all three services.
+We’ll combine these together to create a single endpoint that exposes a REST API to return the data from all three services.

 Set up

-To get started working on Flow, follow the instructions at Development Quickstart guide
+To get started with Flow, follow the instructions at Developer setup.

 Describe the Film Service